mohamedkhaled232/Social_Media_Data_for_Covid19_Research_WebApp/README.md

 For more information about TBCOV and access to raw data for any specific country, visit [Their website](https://crisisnlp.qcri.org/tbcov).

 ### Stringency Index
 We obtained the stringency index data from the Oxford Coronavirus Government Response Tracker (OxCGRT).
 This dataset provides daily stringency index values for each country.
+Stringency Index is a composite measure of nine of the response metrics: school closures; workplace closures; cancellation of public events; restrictions on public gatherings; closures of public transport; stay-at-home requirements; public information campaigns; restrictions on internal movements; and international travel controls.
 To know more about OxCGRT, visit [Their website](https://ourworldindata.org/covid-stringency-index).
 You can download the data directly from [here](https://covid.ourworldindata.org/data/owid-covid-data.csv).

 ## Data Preparation